Say Again Yes I Do: Main cast

 Xiang Zheng Yang's ex-wife and later wife again.
-A unorganized klutz who likes to pig out on junk food.
+An unorganized klutz who likes to pig out on junk food.
 She meets Zheng Yang when she has to chase after him for grabbing her cup of coffee.
 She agrees to marry him after dating for only 2 months but later divorces him when she can't stand his antics.
 Wanting a better life and better pay she signs up for the Mars Hotel training course in hopes of landing a manager position after completing the course.
 She was an orphan who was abandoned by her mother when she was young.
 Mother and daughter encounter each other again at the hotel.
 After realizing her ex-husband Zheng Yang is a caring and understanding man the two give their relationship another try but his family business, his mother and his childhood friend Liang Man Ni tries to come between them.